hapax/hapax.github.io/assets/teaching.md

 the students!) in contempt.

-Secondly, getting maths classes to work is a highly uncertain business.
+Secondly, getting maths classes to work is a highly uncertain business!
+Besides the choice of material (which I am emphasising here), there are a myriad of other variables to consider, with learning techniques, lesson planning, student background, technology, and even class size, all playing a role in success or failure.
-When we can't play the numbers, we should maximise the minimum outcome, and focus on preventing the least-engaged students from becoming alienated.
+Given the difficulty of playing the numbers, game theory tells us we should focus on maximising the minimum outcome.
+Here, that means addressing the least-engaged students in an effort to stop them being permanently alienated (as so many are) from mathematics and its sister sciences.
 I know from personal experience that these students are not necessarily bad at maths!
 Leaving the scrubland is the first step towards passing the maximin test.